Field properties per dataset

 Include field in dataset 1

-2.Now select an existing field from the data dictionary of the current database.
+2.Now select an existing field from the data dictionary of the current database table.
 Note that on dataset level you cannot create new fields: you must always "include" an existing field.

 Include field in dataset 2